-Each PA CareerLink® center has in place the technology and materials needed for individuals with disabilities.
+Each PA CareerLink[®] center has in place the technology and materials needed for individuals with disabilities.
 The technology available includes: TTY number, Adapted Computers and accessories.
-The types of materials available include: Discussion of OVR and their many available services are included on the PA CareerLink® website as well as, pamphlets, virtual services, adaptive assessments and translation services that are also available.
+The types of materials available include: Discussion of OVR and their many available services are included on the PA CareerLink[®] website as well as, pamphlets, virtual services, adaptive assessments and translation services that are also available.
 We work collaboratively with OVR to ensure that the centers have what they need for computer access as well as the TTY phone lines.
 We will customize other information as needed in collaboration with OVR.
-During the past year, Workforce Solutions applied for and received funding to purchase the following for each comprehensive center: new braille and TTY telephones, UbiDuo units, video magnifiers and new ADA compliant desks.

-Please refer to sections L4.3 and L4.13 of this plan for detailed information of how individuals with disabilities are served.
+Please refer to other sections of this plan for detailed information of how individuals with disabilities are served.
 In addition, please refer to other sections of this plan for services to individuals with Individual Education Plan (IEP).

-Our regional compliance review recently received provisional approval through December 2023.
-Our PA CareerLink® affiliate center received their review three years ago.
+Our regional compliance review is currently pending.
+Our PA CareerLink® affiliate center received their review last program year.
 Only minor issues were identified and were fixed immediately.